gottigjavier/desafio-puzzle/README.md

 This program solves the challenge of finding the remainder (module) of the division between the number 58184241583791680 concatenated 58184241583791680 times (almost 3,390,000,000,000,000,000,000,000,000,000,000 digits) and the number 2017

+Python is used for the convenience of using large integer variables.